TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 The model is very simple, and requires no further explanation.
 One of the benefits of a clean architecture is that each layer contains small pieces of code that, being isolated, shall perform simple tasks.
 In this case the model provides an initialization API and stores the information inside the class.

-The `from_dict` method comes in handy when we have to create a model from data coming from another layer (such as the database layer or the query string of the REsT layer).
+The `from_dict` method comes in handy when we have to create a model from data coming from another layer (such as the database layer or the query string of the REST layer).

-One could be tempted to try and simplify the `from_dict` function, abstracting it and providing it through a `Model` class.
+One could be tempted to try to simplify the `from_dict` function, abstracting it and providing it through a `Model` class.
 Given that a certain level of abstraction and generalization is possible and desirable, the initialization part of the models shall probably deal with various different cases, and thus is better off being implemented directly in the class.

 The `DomainModel` abstract base class is an easy way to categorize the model for future uses like checking if a class is a model in the system.
 For more information about this use of Abstract Base Classes in Python see [this post](/blog/2016/04/03/abstract-base-classes-in-python/).